sAchyn119/AI-project/README.md

 # Sample journal entry
 entry = "I felt anxious during my presentation, but I was relieved when it was over." print(analyze_journal(entry))

+##  Summary

+AI-Powered Mental Health Journal is an intelligent journaling assistant that helps users track their emotional well-being.
+It uses natural language processing to analyze journal entries, detect emotional patterns, and provide helpful reflections and suggestions.